mlrun/mlrun/docs/secrets.md

 ## Overview
 There are two main use-cases for providing secrets to an MLRun job.
 These are:

-1. Use MLRun-managed secrets.
-This is a flow that enables the MLRun user (data scientist/engineer) to create and use secrets through facilities that MLRun implements and manages.
+1. [Use MLRun-managed secrets](#mlrun-managed-secrets).
+This is a flow that enables the MLRun user (for example a data scientist or engineer) to create and use secrets through interfaces that MLRun implements and manages.
-2. Create secrets externally to MLRun, using a Kubernetes secret or some other secret management framework (such as Azure vault), and utilize these secrets from within MLRun to enrich execution jobs.
-In this flow the secrets will usually be created and managed by an IT admin, and the data-scientist only accesses the secrets.
+2. [Create secrets externally](#externally-managed-secrets) to MLRun using a Kubernetes secret or some other secret management framework (such as Azure vault), and utilize these secrets from within MLRun to enrich execution jobs.
+For example, the secrets are created and managed by an IT admin and the data-scientist only accesses them.

 The following sections will cover the details of those two use-cases.